deduce-dev/dac-man/docs/examples/script.md

 corresponding to the pair of files being compared.

 To make a script executable, the exact procedure depends on the operating system (OS).
-For most UNIX-based OSes, including macOS and GNU-Linux, the executable permissions need to be set (`chmod +x my_change_analysis`), and the first line of the file should indicate how the file should be run via the so-called "shebang" (`#!`) notation, e.g. `#!/bin/bash` for a Bash script.
+For most UNIX-based OSes, including macOS and GNU/Linux, the executable permissions need to be set (`chmod +x my_change_analysis`), and the first line of the file should indicate how the file should be run via the so-called "shebang" (`#!`) notation, e.g. `#!/bin/bash` for a Bash script.